Skip To Content

 Ortho mapping workflow

-1. Create an ortho mapping workspace
+1. Create an ortho mapping workspace.

-3. Perform block adjustment
+3. Perform block adjustment.

-4. Input ground control points
+4. Optionally, input ground control points.

-5. Finalize the block adjustment
+5. Finalize the block adjustment.

 Once this workflow is complete, you can generate orthomosaics or DEMs, or use the image collection directly.

-Information about the standard workflow for each step can be found in Ortho Mapping in ArcGIS Pro.
+Information about the standard workflow for each step can be found in Ortho mapping in ArcGIS Pro.
 Below, find recommendations and troubleshooting tips for processing historical images.

 Create an ortho mapping workspace

-After you have built the Cameras and Frames tables, use the ortho mapping wizard to create a new workspace using the Aerial – Scanned option.
+After you have built the Cameras and Frames tables, use the ortho mapping wizard to create a workspace using the Aerial – Scanned option.
 Options for creating Cameras and Frames tables include the following:

 Note:

-Learn more about creating an ortho mapping workspace for scanned aerial imagery in ArcGIS Pro.
+Learn more about creating an ortho mapping workspace for scanned aerial imagery in ArcGIS Pro

 Measure fiducials